TabaegraergaergenieFramework

 @page("/", ui): Indicates that the interface is accessible via the root route "/".
 This completes the configuration of the application.

 DataFrame — this is a powerful Julia tool for working with tabular data in code.
-It is great for data manipulation: filtering, sorting, calculations.
-However, by itself DataFrame It is not intended to be displayed in a web interface.
-It represents data in the program's memory, but it does not have built-in logic for transferring it to the browser or rendering it as an HTML table.
+It is excellent for data manipulation: filtering, sorting and calculations.
+However, on its own DataFrame It is not intended to be displayed in a web interface.
+It represents data in the programme’s memory, but it does not have built-in logic for transferring it to the browser or rendering it as an HTML table.

 DataTable from Stipple.Tables solves this problem: